Skip to content

 Parameter Description

-• sqlValue: A string containing the SQL statement used to generate the value set for the IN clause.
+• sqlValue: A string containing the SQL statement used to generate the set of values for the IN clause.

-• condition: A boolean value to control whether this IN condition is applied.
+• condition: A boolean value that controls whether to apply this IN condition.

 Examples